Price is secondary to safety. Gear is secondary to wisdom.

-The above can be purchased as complete kits – the cheapest being provided by Brookes Mountain Range and are available online.
-In the UK Anatom import BCA snow science kits which are very nice but a little pricey.
-However, by far the cheapest way to put a kit together is to create your own by sourcing items individually on the web.
+The above can be purchased as complete kits.
+BCA snow science kits are available online from Facewest and Snowsafe.
+These complete kits are very nice but a little pricey.
+The cheapest way to put a kit together is to create your own by sourcing items individually on the web.

 We have mentioned the essentials you need for courses on the avalanche kit page.
 Whenever you’re skiing off piste or in the backcountry, or in our view any time you’re skiing (your plans not to ski off piste at the beginning of the day often change once on the mountain), you should have an avalanche transceiver, shovel and probe with you.
 You and the people you are skiing with need to know how to use this rescue equipment.